Which school do you want to support?

 Teachers' pensions in most states, including California, are defined benefit systems.
 After retiring, teachers receive pension payments in a manner defined by the rules of the pension system.

 Most workers pay into Social Security.
 California government workers pay into CALPERS.
 California teachers pay into STRS.
-(It's pronounced "stirs").The pension system for teachers is a defined benefit system.
-While working, you pay the system.
+(It's pronounced "stirs").While working, you pay the system.
 After you retire, the system pays you.
 How much?
 It depends.
 The amount you get out of a defined benefit system in retirement does not necessarily reflect the amount you pay in.
 Instead, the amount that the system pays out is determined by a formula.

 For public school teachers in California, the pension formula depends on just three things: Your end-of-career pay, the number of years you have been teaching in California public schools, and your age at retirement:

-California’s state pension system for teachers was created in 1918, long before Social Security was founded in 1935.
+California's state pension system for teachers was created in 1918, long before Social Security was founded in 1935.
 In 1950, states were given the option to merge their pension systems for public employees into the Social Security system.
+Most did.
 California and 13 other states, in whole or in part, have opted not to do so, instead maintaining separate retirement systems for public school teachers.

-STRS is superficially similar to Social Security.
+Superficially, STRS is similar to Social Security.
 In both systems, a portion of gross wages is withheld from each paycheck.
 Both systems make payments to members after retirement.
 In both systems, your age at retirement matters.
 You get more money if you defer retirement and retire later.

 There are important differences, though.
 The Social Security system describes itself as an anti-poverty program.
 It doesn't differentiate the age at which you make your money, the kind of work you do, the state you live in, or the number of years you have worked in a particular profession.

 Public school teachers in California join the CALSTRS pension system automatically with their first paycheck.
-For as long as they work as a teacher in a California public school (pre-K through community college), a portion of gross pay (about 10%) is pulled out as a required contribution to the system.
-After retirement, teachers stop receiving paychecks from their school district and start receiving payments from STRS, instead.
-(Confusingly, STRS calls these after-retirement payments benefits.
-It’s easier and more accurate to think of them as income, as tax authorities do.)
+For as long as they work as a teacher in a California public school (pre-K through community college), a portion of gross pay (about 10.2%) is pulled out as a required contribution to the system.
+You can think of this as comparable to the 6.2% Social Security payroll tax that teachers don't pay on their salaries.

 For teachers hired prior to Jan 1, 2014, the system is described as 2% at 60.
 The system is similar, but more generous — it offers full lifetime retirement benefits earlier.
 In both cases, the system strongly rewards teachers who delay retirement and continue teaching longer.